a-andreyev/aa13q.github.io/posts/2019-11-01-matrix-2600/en.md

 + [gdrive: in russian](https://docs.google.com/presentation/d/1HEYBmolqHVAg6xg7nPcrFwxvyGZ7scwpYpti75pMDok/edit?usp=sharing)

 *Special thanks to zafod, kitsune and Kaffeine for support and kitsune for great external comments!
 Schemes from the slides were taken from the original [ara4n](https://matrix.to/#/@matthew:matrix.org) slides, thank him for [them](https://archive.fosdem.org/2016/schedule/event/matrix/) and [the matrix](https://www.youtube.com/watch?v=eA0KnTt4O7E) :)*

+*I have come here to show the slides and drink up… and I'm all out of the slides.*